stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> Find a particular argument within the essay and make an argument of your own about it.
 Is the writer wrong about something?
 What is your reasoning for disagreeing?
 Perhaps you have an idea about how this idea could be extended to something else that the author doesn't discuss?
+Or you might explore the implications of some idea or argument that the author does not pursue.
 If you agree with the author's thinking, should we do something concrete or change something particular in our lives based on the implications of the argument? </p>

 ---